Carol Miles

 Honors or Awards

 - USDA/CSREES Western Sustainable Agriculture Research and Education (SARE) Professional Development Program.
 Outstanding leadership, dedication and meritorious efforts, Washington State.
+2008.

 Program Personnel

-- Jonathan Roozen, Research Technician
+- Ed Scheenstra, Research Technician

 - Jacky King, Research Assistant